 - 1. Applicants must satisfy the admission requirements of the programme for which they have applied. - 2.
 Applicants for Law School programmes whose first language is not English and who have not been taught and assessed in the English language throughout their educational career or at degree level, shall be required to provide certified proof of ability in written and spoken English to, at least, IELTS level 6.5 or equivalent.
 Higher requirements may be specified in the programme regulations for individual programmes. - 3.
-Applicants for postgraduate Business School programmes whose first language is not English and who do not hold an honours degree that was delivered in English, shall be required to provide certified proof of ability in written and spoken English to, at least, IELTS level 6.5 or equivalent.
+Applicants for postgraduate School of Business and Technology programmes whose first language is not English and who do not hold an honours degree that was delivered in English, shall be required to provide certified proof of ability in written and spoken English to, at least, IELTS level 6.5 or equivalent.
 Higher requirements may be specified in the programme regulations for individual programmes. - 4.
-Applicants for undergraduate Business School programmes whose first language is not English and who do not hold an honours degree that was delivered in English, shall be required to provide certified proof of ability in written and spoken English to, at least, IELTS level 6.0 (overall) or equivalent, plus a minimum of 6.0 in writing.
+Applicants for undergraduate School of Business and Technology programmes whose first language is not English and who do not hold an honours degree that was delivered in English, shall be required to provide certified proof of ability in written and spoken English to, at least, IELTS level 6.0 (overall) or equivalent.
 This applies to entry at all undergraduate levels.
 Higher requirements may be specified in the programme regulations for individual programmes.
-In addition, students with an overall IELTS of 6.0 or equivalent shall be required to undertake a compulsory, additional, in-sessional English / Academic English course during the first term of their studies. - 5.
+In addition, students with an overall IELTS of 6.0 or equivalent shall be required to undertake a compulsory, additional, in-sessional English course during the first term of their studies. - 5.
 Applicants for School of Health programmes whose first language is not English and who have not been taught and assessed in the English language throughout their educational career or at degree level, shall be required to provide certified proof of ability in written and spoken English to, at least, IELTS level 6.5 or equivalent.
 Higher requirements may be specified in the programme regulations for individual programmes. - 6.
-Applicants for School of Foundation and English Language Studies programmes whose first language is not English, shall be required to provide certified proof of ability in written and spoken English as follows: a) for applicants to General English Skills, at least A2 of the Common European Framework of Reference for Languages (CEFR); b) for the Extended International Foundation Certificates, minimum of IELTS level 5.0, or equivalent; c) for the International Foundation Certificates and the extended degrees, at least IELTS level 5.5, or equivalent.
+Applicants for School of Nursing programmes whose first language is not English and who have not been taught and assessed in the English language throughout their educational career or at degree level, shall be required to provide certified proof of ability in written and spoken English to, at least, IELTS level 6.5 or equivalent.
 Higher requirements may be specified in the programme regulations for individual programmes. - 7.
-Any student in respect of whom it becomes apparent that his or her ability in the English language is not at the required level for successful completion of the programme, may be required by the Director of Programmes to take an English language proficiency test.
-If the result of the test reveals that the student's standard of English is below that required for admission, the student may be required to take action, at his or her own cost, to remedy the deficiency, within timescales agreed by the director of programmes, or otherwise to leave the programme.
+Any student in respect of whom it becomes apparent that their ability in the English language is not at the required level for successful completion of the programme, may be required by the Head of Programmes to take an English language proficiency test.
+If the result of the test reveals that the student's standard of English is below that required for admission, the student may be required to take action, at their own cost, to remedy the deficiency, within timescales agreed by the head of programmes, or otherwise to leave the programme. - 8.
+A candidate for a higher degree shall be an honours graduate or equivalent.

-- 8. A candidate for a higher degree shall be an honours graduate or equivalent. - 9.
-In interpreting equivalence between qualifications reference must be made to the UCAS database, which shall be the final arbiter in case of dispute.
+9. In interpreting equivalence between qualifications reference must be made to the UCAS database, which shall be the final arbiter in case of dispute.